 FTP stands for File Transfer Protocol.
 It gives a way to transfer files from your computer to online servers.
-It allows you to send and download files to your computer to server.
-It is an old protocol and it’s widely used for sending and receiving file by server.
-You can easily access files and its sub directories on server by using it.
+It allows you to send and download files to your computer to the server.
+It is an old protocol, and it’s widely used for sending and receiving files by the server.
+You can easily access files and its subdirectories on the server by using it.
 Mostly super users need it when it comes to uploading data to their web hostings or manage files on their sites.
-You can do following operations to remote items on the server:
+You can do the following operations to the remote items on the server:

 Some servers also support setting permissions and attributes operations.

 SFTP stands for Secure File Transfer Protocol.
-It is an another file transfer protocol like FTP but its provide the facility of secure connection.
-It uses Secure Shell (SSH) data stream to transfer files over internet.
-In SFTP client must need to authenticated by the server and data must be transferred by the secure channel because SFTP uses secure protocols to transfer files.
-SFTP was designed by the Internet Engineering Task Force (IETF).
-It is an extended version of SSH 2.0.
-It allows the file transfer over SSH and TLS (Transport Layer Security).
-In this commands and data both are encrypted to transfer secure information between server and client.
+It is another file transfer protocol like FTP, but it provides the facility of a secure connection.
+It uses Secure Shell (SSH) data stream to transfer files over the Internet.
+In SFTP client must need to authenticated by the server, and data must be transferred through the secure channel because SFTP uses secure protocols to transfer files.
+SFTP is an extended version of SSH 2.0 which was designed by the Internet Engineering Task Force (IETF) to allow transferring files over SSH and TLS (Transport Layer Security) securely.
+Commands and data both are encrypted to transfer secure information between server and client.
 SCP is also used to copy files from the client to SSH servers and vice versa.
-There are many other protocols such as HTTPS, POP, IMAP, SCP etc.
+There are many other protocols, such as HTTPS, POP, IMAP, SCP, etc.

 It provides wide range of operations to be performed on remote files that are following: